Dream of having the confidence to travel solo?

 Hope you got home safe and sound, big guy!

 The Botanical Garden often has special artistic installations to go along with its exuberant plant life.
 Of course, Atlanta has just about three seasons every year, so the plants will change along with the seasons.
-I was there in the summer, so if you go in fall/winter/whatever it never snows in Atlanta and if it does everyone freaks out, I can’t guarantee you’ll see the same plants.
-However I can guarantee you will learn.
+I was there in the summer, so if you go in Spring-Fall or Almost Winter because it never snows in Atlanta and if it does everyone freaks out, I can’t guarantee you’ll see the same plants.
+However I can guarantee you will learn…

 Three fun facts: atlanta botanical garden edition